DataDog/documentation/content/en/tracing/trace_pipeline/metrics.md

 #### What is the sampling service?

-The `sampling_service` dimension on the `datadog.estimated_usage.apm.ingested_bytes` assigns ingested bytes to the **service that makes the sampling decision**, not the service from which the span is emitted.
+The `sampling_service` dimension on the `datadog.estimated_usage.apm.ingested_bytes` assigns ingested bytes to the **service that makes the sampling decision**, not the service emitting the span.

-Group the metric by `sampling_service` to spot which services are contributing the most to the total ingested volumes.
-For instance, if a service `A` starts the trace and a head-based sampling decision is made, then calls service `B` and `C`, all bytes from service `A`, `B`, and `C` will be attributed to `sampling_service:A` as the decision of sampling the trace was made on the service `A`.
+Group the metric by `sampling_service` to identify services contributing the most to total ingested volumes.
+For instance, if service `A` starts a trace and makes a head-based sampling decision before calling services `B` and `C`, all bytes from services `A`, `B`, and `C` are attributed to `sampling_service:A`.

 {{< img src="tracing/trace_indexing_and_ingestion/usage_metrics/sampling_service.png" style="width:80%;" alt="Ingested Bytes sampling service explanation" >}}